FAQ: VMware Platform Services Controller in vSphere 6.x

 When planning your vSphere 5.x upgrade to 6.0, see Update sequence for vSphere 6.0 and its compatible VMware products (2109760) which cover when to upgrade the Platform Services Controller.

-In vSphere environments in which multiple SSO nodes exist in the same vSphere domain, see Mixed-Version Transitional Environments in vCenter Server for Windows Upgrades in the vSphere Upgrade Guide.
+In vSphere environments in which multiple SSO nodes exist in the same vSphere domain, see Mixed-Version Transitional Environments in vCenter Server for Windows Upgrades.

 What happens to the database that I have with SSO 5.1?